 Monthly Budgeted Amounts

 November Update: We are still 2 players in for the Budget Challenge 2020.

-These two budget challengers are going to ride it out until the end of 2020.
+These two budget challengers will ride it out until the end of 2020.

-I’m beyond thrilled to have had both these ladies budgeting along with us this year.
+I’m thrilled to have had both of these ladies budgeting with us this year.

-This goes to show you that if you are determined to become debt-free and stick to a budget you can.
+This shows you that you can if you are determined to become debt-free and stick to a budget.

-Let’s have a look at what happened with their monthly budgets in October.
+Let’s look at what happened with their monthly budgets in October.